Ranking tables

 Energy & Natural Resources

 Keating Chambers is a highly regarded set with leading dual expertise in energy and construction disputes.
-Interviewees note Keatings' depth of offering to be "extraordinary across all levels of experience."
+Interviewees praise Keating as being "distinguishable in the energy industry due to its longstanding history in the market and impressive success rate in matters."
 Members are instructed by high-profile energy companies, the owners and operators of oil, gas, nuclear and renewable energy facilities, corporate investors and contractors in a plethora of high-value disputes.
 Barristers regularly appear in the LCIA, ICC, TCC and Court of Appeal in high-profile matters.
-MW High Tech Projects v Outotec is a recent example of members leading work in the TCC.
+The case of Tullow Ghana Ltd v Vallourec Oil & Gas France is a recent example of the high-stakes work members of the set have undertaken.

 3